Tochukz/Pro-MERN-Stack/README.md

 A database connection is restricted to accessing only one database, so to access multiple databases, multiple connections are required.
 Unlike relational databases, MongoDB encourages denormalization, that is, storing related parts of a document as embedded subdocuments rather than as separate collections (tables) in a relational database.
 __MongoDB Services__
-* [MongoDN Atlas](https://www.mongodb.com/cloud/atlas) A small database (shared RAM, 512 MB storage) is available for free.
+* [MongoDB Atlas](https://www.mongodb.com/cloud/atlas): A small database (shared RAM, 512 MB storage) is available for free.
-* [mLab](https://mlab.com) A sandbox environment is available for free, limited to 500 MB storage.
+* [mLab](https://mlab.com): A sandbox environment is available for free, limited to 500 MB storage.
-* [Compose]((https://www.compose.com) A 30-day trial period is available, but a permanently free sandbox kind of option is not available.
+* [Compose](https://www.compose.com): A 30-day trial period is available, but a permanently free sandbox kind of option is not available.

 [Mongo Shell Docs](https://docs.mongodb.com/manual/mongo)
 __Mongo Shell Basic Operation__